Create your own Friend Quiz here

 Anyway, the newest version of Company on Broadway has been getting lots of hype.
 Its directed by the same guy who recently brought back Sondheim's "Sweeney Todd."
 Yeah, you heard about it, all the actors double as musicians.
 So they're all on-stage all the time and people like Patti LuPone have the chance to wow you even more by displaying their prowess on an instrument.

 So that's the same set up for the new version of Company.
-Some people
+Some people like it.
+Others, not so much.

 The cast album doesn't come out until March 6th, but some pirate-y type person has taken it upon themselves to upload video clips of the newest production to YouTube.